suibari/bsky-affirmative-bot/README_en.md

 4. **Fortune-telling mode**: The bot can perform a fortune-telling feature upon request.
 5. **Reply frequency adjustment**: Users can adjust the bot’s reply frequency from 0% to 100%.
 6. **Conversation mode**: Users can engage in continuous conversation with the bot.
+7. **Post-analysis mode**: Users can perform a personality analysis by the user's recent posts.

 ---